Unreal Robotics Lab: A High-Fidelity Robotics Simulator with Advanced Physics and Rendering: CONCLUSION

 \section{CONCLUSION}

 This paper presents a high-fidelity robotics simulation framework that integrates advanced photorealistic rendering with precise physics modeling to support vision-based robotics research and benchmarking.
 Using Unreal Engine’s rendering capabilities and MuJoCo’s accurate physics, our system enables evaluation of robotic navigation and SLAM methods under diverse and adverse environmental conditions.
-Experimental results confirm that our simulator provides a robust testbed for evaluating real-world robustness in controlled, repeatable scenarios.
-Despite its strengths, the system has certain limitations, including the absence of direct reinforcement learning (RL) support, lack of deformable terrain simulation, limited scene generation capabilities, and a focus on general robotics rather than autonomous vehicles or high-precision drone simulations.
-To address these limitations and further enhance our simulator, we plan to further enhance the MuJoCo integration, allowing the simulator to communicate with a standalone MuJoCo process and run RL environments (MuJoCo Playground~\cite{zakka2025mujocoplayground}), generate synthetic datasets to enhance vision-based model training, expand automated scene generation, and enable imitation learning via VR-based teleoperation.
+Experimental results, such as utilizing the Replay System to test varied visual effects on identical trajectories, and Niagara-driven adversity benchmarks highlighting planner failures in volumetric smoke, confirm that our simulator provides a robust testbed for evaluating real-world robustness in controlled, repeatable scenarios.

+Despite its strengths, the system has certain limitations, including the lack of deformable terrain simulation, one-way kinematic coupling for UE driven Actors, and the absence of validated sensor noise models for depth and LiDAR data.
+To address these limitations and further improve our simulator, we plan to focus on narrowing the sim-to-real perceptual gap by implementing procedural material randomization, generate large-scale synthetic datasets to enhance vision-based model training, introduce VR teleop for data generation, expand automated scene generation, and enable bilateral physical interactions between MuJoCo and UE.
 Overall, our platform serves as a robust foundation for benchmarking and data generation, bridging the gap between simulation and real-world robotics deployment.